 Now first thing’s first I am not an expert.
-I am not a vet nor any where near qualified, so please, if you have any concern about your dogs teeth, please please take them to the vets as a matter of importance no matter how old your dog is.
+I am not a vet nor anywhere near qualified.
+So please, if you have any concern about your dogs’s teeth, please please take them to the vets as a matter of importance no matter how old your dog is.
 I am a humble boarding kennel owner, so the reason for my post is frustration over seeing dogs, from time to time, come in with oral health that literally makes me cry.

-Handling – right from being a puppy or getting your new dog (the latter may be more challenging ofcourse depending on their history) you need to get your dog used to being touched and examined around their mouth.
-It’s not natural for them to be prodded there so from an early age make sure your dog is used to being handled, that goes for grooming too, but that’s another post altogether.
-I would use praise as the reward because if you try to use food rewards when examining the mouth, they might be more interested in getting the food than having their moth examined, but by all means use food if you have to.
+Right from being a puppy or getting your new dog (the latter may be more challenging, of course, depending on their history) you need to get your dog used to being touched and examined around their mouth.
+It’s not natural for them to be prodded there.
+So from an early age make sure your dog is used to being handled, that goes for grooming too.
+I would use praise as the reward because if you try to use food rewards when examining the mouth, they might be more interested in getting the food than having their mouth examine.
+Use food however if you find it is beneficial.

 Some ideas for your oral health kit